 The 914 AW was recalled to active duty once again during 1990 in order to participate in Operations DESERT SHIELD and DESERT STORM, and then returned to reserve status following the conclusion of hostilities.
 Following the September 11, 2001 terrorist attacks, the unit was activated during 2003 in support of Operation IRAQI FREEDOM.
-Along with these activations, the 914 AW has participated in several Operation CORONET OAK missions that flew out of Howard Air Force Base, Panama until the installation was handed over to the military of Panama during 1999.
-Following the closing of operations within Panama, the mission moved to Muñiz Air National Guard Base, Puerto Rico where the 914 AW still flies rotations when tasked.
+Along with these activations, the 914 AW participated in several Operation CORONET OAK missions that flew out of Howard Air Force Base, Panama until the installation was handed over to the military of Panama during 1999.
+Following the closing of operations within Panama, the mission moved to Muñiz Air National Guard Base, Puerto Rico.

 In response to the Defense Base Realignment and Closure Commission hearing of 2005, the Commission decided to keep the 107th Air Refueling Wing, New York Air National Guard open, but convert them from air refueling to airlift and became an associate partner with the 914 AW under the Air Force Reserve Command.
 This became known as an Air Reserve Component (ARC) association, the first ever in the history of Tactical Airlift.